jw3/example-akka-file-transfer/README.md

 #### next

-the pipe should be able to customize the source and dest requests based on the request it was called with
+- the pipe should be able to customize the source and dest requests based on the request it was called with
+- proper error handling examples